openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 # Foundation Code of Conduct Requirements

-It is important that there be a Code of Conduct (CoC) which is documented and enforced for the OpenJS Foundation, hereinafter referred to as the "Foundation", and the projects within it.
-This document defines the requirements for a CoC for the Foundation and the projects which are part of the foundation.
+This document defines the requirements for a Code of Conduct (CoC) for projects within the OpenJS Foundation.

 ## Code of Conduct

-The Foundation has adopted the
+The foundation has adopted the
 [Contributor Covenant v2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)
-as its code of conduct and it applies to all foundation activities and spaces.
-In addition, projects joining the foundation are required to adopt this code of conduct within 3 months of joining the foundation.
+as its CoC and it applies to all foundation activities and spaces.
+In addition, projects joining the foundation are required to adopt this CoC within 3 months of joining the foundation.

-A common Code of Conduct will allow a common escalation process and will allow the Foundation to better support projects in their efforts to apply the Code of Conduct.
+A common CoC will allow a common escalation process and will allow the foundation to better support projects in their efforts to apply the CoC.

 ## Enforcement

-For spaces managed by the Foundation, complaints can be forwarded to report@openjsf.org and will be investigated by the Cross Project Council (CPC) or its delegates.
+For spaces managed by the foundation, complaints can be forwarded to report@openjsf.org and will be investigated by the Cross Project Council (CPC) or its delegates.
 All complaints will be reviewed, investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
 The CPC is obligated to maintain confidentiality with regard to the reporter of an incident.